folio-org/stripes/doc/permissions.md

 ### Sources of permissions

-Permissions are defined in the module decriptors of FOLIO modules -- both back-end and front-end modules.
+Permissions are defined in the module descriptors of FOLIO modules -- both back-end and front-end modules.
 When a module descriptor is posted to Okapi, one of the effects is that the permissions it defines are inserted into the available-permissions list.
 They are then available to be associated with individual users.

 (Back in the bad old days, the ansible build scripts for FOLIO VMs used to explicitly add certain permissions to the database.
 That was a temporary measure: this is no longer done, and _all_ permissions are now loaded from modules' descriptors.)